 Back pain (especially lower back pain) is a common chronic pain issue.
 Acupuncture is an ancient Chinese physical therapy that has become a popular and well-researched method for managing this pain.

 Acupuncture is a traditional therapy based on the idea of energetics in the body.

 Treatment consists of inserting needles at various pressure points on the body and through the skin.
-They are not meant to cause pain, harm, or discomfort.
+Needles are not meant to cause pain, harm, or discomfort.

 A professional acupuncturist will target energy (or “qi” in Chinese medicine) points for treatment.
-These are also called meridians, with some being of special benefit to pained nerves and muscles in the back.
+These are also called meridians, with some being of special benefit to painful nerves and muscles in the back.